 - Analyse contemporary theories of mind-body wellness in relation to personal, social, political and environmental implications of mental wellness.

-- Critically analyse the physiological and psychological roles that stress, exercise, nutrition, education, social context, spiritual life and the environment play in states of mental health and wellbeing, in the workplace and in daily life.
-Develop strategies to modify activities that increase risk of disease or illness.
+- Critically analyse the physiological and psychological roles that stress, exercise, nutrition, education, social context, spiritual life and the environment play in contributing to mental health and wellbeing in the workplace and in daily life, and develop strategies to modify activities that increase risk of disease or illness.

 - Discuss insights of Buddhist philosophy – and other spiritual belief systems – on mental health and wellness.